devpi/devpi/doc/userman/devpi_commands.rst

       -c CONFIGFILE, --configfile CONFIGFILE
                             Config file to use.
 [None]
-      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files": SQLite backend with
+      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files":
-                            files in DB for testing only [None] --keyfs-cache-size NUM
+                            SQLite backend with files in DB for testing only [None]
+      --keyfs-cache-size NUM
                             size of keyfs cache.
 If your devpi-server installation gets a lot of writes, then increasing this might